guisehn/websimula/README.md

 - [Postmark](https://postmarkapp.com/) for sending e-mails
 - [Sentry](https://sentry.io/) for error tracking (both client and server-side)

-## Dev environment setup instructions
+## Development environment setup instructions

 - Install the dependencies above
 - Create a copy of `config/application.example.yml` and rename it to `config/application.yml`, update the content with real values